lukepearce/cmdr/README.md

 Tired of explaning to clients and PM's that they'll need to force refresh to see your latest changes?
 Let cmdR take care of it for you!

+cmdR appends a query string using the last modified timestamp of your asset.
+The next time your asset gets modified, the query string will update and you'll have busted that cache!

 ## Installation

 To install cmdR, follow these steps: